selfcommunity/developers-doc/docs/apireference/v2/course/get_course_dashboard_quiz.md

 ---
-sidebar_label: Get Course Dashboard Users
+sidebar_label: Get Course Dashboard Quiz
 sidebar_position: 1
-title: Get Course Dashboard Users
+title: Get Course Dashboard Quiz
 ---

-This endpoint retrieves the list of all users that joined the course identified by `{id}`; it will also return some useful stats that can be used to make a course dashboard.
+This endpoint retrieves the list of all quiz that the users that joined the course identified by `{id}` made.
+It will also return some useful stats that can be used to make a course dashboard about quiz.

 :::info